deniziskender/Spring-Boot/README.md

 - Lombok
 - Rest
 - Maven
+- Junit
+- Mockito
 - Intellij Idea for IDE

 TODO LIST
+- More IT and unit tests will be added.

-- Postresql/mongoDb
+- Postresql/mongoDb will be integrated.
-- Asbtract Entity
+- Abstract Entity class will be used.
-- Unit tests/Integration tests
-- Strategy Desing Pattern
-- Redis Kafka
 - Swagger
 - Microservice / Eureka / Spring cloud
-- Lock
+- Redis/Kafka